AkseliA/SecPro/README.md

 - From the root of the project, navigate to the backend folder: `cd backend`
 - Install all dependencies: `npm i`
 - Create and populate an .env file (to ./backend) according to the .env.template file
+    - The database with same name must be created manually.
+In psql the database can be created with `CREATE DATABASE <name>;`
 - Start the backend (dev)server: `npm run dev`

 ### Running the frontend